dongwhee-kim/QEC_Exercise/004_Surface_Code/README.md

 -

 # Additioanl Information
+- Structure of Surface Code: Family of quantum error correction codes defined on a 2D lattice of qubits with local interactions that encodes logical qubits using a larger number of physical qubits.
+- Advantages of Surface Code
+ 1) **High Error Threshold**: It can tolerate physical qubit error rates up to approximately 1%.
+This high threshold is crucial, as it makes the code viable for implementation on today's noisy intermediate-scale quantum (NISQ) devices.
+ 2) **Local Stabilizer Measurements**: Error detection only requires nearest-neighbor interactions between qubits on the 2D lattice.
+This simplifies the hardware connectivity requirements.
+ 3) **Scalability**: The code's 2D grid structure allows itself to increase the size of the lattice, making it a clear path toward large-scale, fault-tolerant quantum computing (FTQC).
 - The key difference is that the Steane code is a **block code**, where all 7 qubits are treated as a single, static block.
 The circuit you showed ($[[7, 1, 3]]$) nicely fits on one diagram.
 - The surface code is a **topological code**.
 Its circuit is defined by its 2D grid layout and, most importantly, it's not a single "encode-detect-decode" circuit.
 Instead, it's a repeating cycle of measurements.
 - IBM: Heavy hex lattice architecture